American Communications Ass'n v. Douds: Background

+Procedural history

 On June 29, 1948, the United States Court of Appeals for the Second Circuit held, in a 2-to-1 decision written by Judge Thomas Walter Swan, that Section 9(h) did not impermissibly impose on union members' First Amendment rights.
 Attorney Victor Rabinowitz appealed the case to the Supreme Court.
 The U.S. Supreme Court granted certiorari on November 8, 1949.
 Although the Court was due to hear oral argument on January 13, 1949, it delayed this in order to take on another case (United Steelworkers of America v.
 National Labor Relations Board) with almost identical issues.
 Argument was rescheduled for February 28, 1949, but did not occur until October 11 so that both cases could be heard together.

 Three of the Court's most liberal justices did not participate in the decision.
 Justice William O. Douglas did not participate because he had nearly been killed in a horseback-riding accident earlier in the year, and was still convalescing at his home in Arizona.
 Associate Justice Tom Clark had been President Truman's Attorney General, and had overseen the prosecution of the ACA.
 Although he joined the Court on August 24, 1949, Clark had recused himself due to his prior involvement in the case.
 Associate Justice Wiley Blount Rutledge, a staunch liberal and strong advocate for civil rights, had died unexpectedly of a stroke on September 10, 1949, at the age of 55.
 His successor, 59-year-old Sherman Minton, a former Democratic Senator from Indiana and a judge on the United States Court of Appeals for the Seventh Circuit, was nominated as his replacement on September 16, 1949, but was not sworn in until October 12.
 His arrival on the Court came two days after oral argument, and he was not able to participate in the decision.